What the chat assistant costs

 - Bedrock Haiku tokens — the answerer reads a short prompt and writes a short reply on each turn.
 At small-model rates, this lands at a fraction of a cent per turn.
 A 5-turn conversation is still pennies.

 - Knowledge-base queries — one query per turn.
-The managed retrieval has a small fixed cost per query and a tiny token cost for the embedded passages.
+The managed retrieval (S3 Vectors as the default vector store, since mid-2025) has a small per-query cost and a tiny token cost for the embedded passages.
+S3 Vectors has no idle minimum — you only pay when the widget actually runs a query — so a quiet site costs nothing.
 Together: still cents at hundreds of conversations.

 Add it up: most small businesses end up between $1 and $5 a month total at a few hundred conversations.
 The widget pays for itself the first weekend it answers “do you ship to Canada?” without a human on call.